-The DHCD is currently exploring the application of the Section 108 Program which is the loan guarantee component of the Community Development Block Grant (CDBG) Program.
+At this time, DHCD does not anticipate proceeds from Section 108 loan guarantees that will be used during the year to address the priority needs.
+However, DHCD is currently exploring the application of the Section 108 Program, which is the loan guarantee component of the Community Development Block Grant (CDBG) Program.
 Section 108 provides communities with a source of financing for economic development, housing rehabilitation, public facilities, and large-scale physical development projects.
 Local governments borrowing funds guaranteed by HUD through the Section 108 program must pledge current and future CDBG allocations as security for the loan.